-Join William Everhart for an in-depth discussion in this video Using the exercise files, part of Package Design with Illustrator.
+Join William Everhart for an in-depth discussion in this video Using the exercise files, part of Illustrator: Package Design.

 If you're a premium member of Lynda.com, you have access to the exercise files for this course.
 Once you have the files downloaded to your computer, just simply find the folder labeled Exercise Files.
 Double click on it, and it opens to show you each chapter.
 Just navigate to the chapter you're on and find the file that I'm using on screen, and open it up inside of Illustrator.
 Now you'll be able to follow along with me using this same file I am demonstrating.
 If you're not a premium member of lynda.com, that's okay.